-Ecotile ESD Flooring is available in a 5mm thick tile suitable for light industrial use or a heavy duty 7mm thick tile that can be used with fork truck and pallet truck traffic.
+Ecotile ESD Flooring is available in a heavy duty 7mm thick tile that can be used with fork truck and pallet truck traffic.
 Read this blog post to learn how Ecotile supports cleanroom and ESD requirements.

 Ecotile ESD floor tiles are a static dissipative or conductive flooring system designed for use in areas where components or individuals need to be protected from the risk of electrostatic damage.
 This includes electronic sub-assembly areas or facilities where combustible/explosive materials are handled, typically in an industrial or manufacturing environment.

 Ecotile ESD is guaranteed to meet BS EN 61340-5-1 and to be IEC 61340 compliant.
 The surface resistance of the tiles falls between 3.0 x 10⁴ ohm/m2 and 3 x 10⁶ ohm.
 The contact resistance falls between 3.6 x 10⁵ ohm and 9.5 x10⁵ ohm.

 The conductive properties of Ecotile ESD floors will last for the lifetime of the tile and if grounded in accordance with our instructions and maintained properly, the tiles will create a safe conductive floor surface that can be used as your primary ground.

 What is Electrostatic Discharge?